 UCR was also developed in part to fulfill compliance obligations under a resolution agreement between the UW and the U.S. Department of Education.
 Under that agreement, the UW must provide regular anti-discrimination training for students and employees.

-Current students assigned the UCR course in spring 2026 must complete it by May 31, 2026.
+Current spring 2026 students assigned the UCR course must complete it by May 31, 2026.

-New students, and returning students who have not previously taken the course, must complete the course by the end of their second quarter.
+New and returning students who have not previously taken the course must complete it before the end of their first quarter at the UW.

 While the University currently requires students to take the foundational civil rights course only once, students will be required to take a refresher course in future years.